GROUP EDUCATIONAL OUTREACH

 2-page summary

-The Maine Medical Education Trust designates this live internet activity for a maximum of 1 AMA PRA Category 1 Credit(s)TM.
+The Maine Medical Education Trust designates this live activity for a maximum of 1 AMA PRA Category 1 Credit(s)TM.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.

 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the Maine Medical Education Trust and the Maine Independent Clinical Information Service (MICIS).
 The Maine Medical Education Trust is accredited by the Maine Medical Association Committee on Continuing Medical Education and Accreditation to provide continuing medical education for physicians.

-ACADEMIC DETAILING Fall 2022-Spring 2023 What is Academic Detailing?
+What is Academic Detailing?

 Request a 1-hour Individual Session with an Academic Detailer